rileybathurst/riley/README.md

 - check for data-index="9" on lozad
 - double check on data-alt=" for lozad images
 - image should lazy load by defaultt on chrome
+- I wonder if I should split the templates for vertical and horizontal menus

 ### Featured Categories